-The goal of copywriting isn’t just to help the company close more sales.
+The goal of copywriting isn’t just to help a business close more sales.
 It’s also to transform a search into a finding.

-The email marketing consultant, Javier Cordero, finds that copywriting represents “the creation of commercial content with a single purpose: to sell”.
+The email marketing consultant, Javier Cordero, finds, though, that copywriting represents “the process of crafting commercial content with a single purpose: to sell”.

-However, I wouldn’t use verbs “convert” or “sell” to talk about the goal of copywriting.
-I lean more towards the verb “transform”.
+However, I wouldn’t use the verbs “convert” or “sell” to talk about the goal of copywriting.

 In this post, I’m going to illustrate why I consider that the goal of copywriting is to transform.